nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Next, the API subscribes to an MQTT topic to start receiving user association requests from the cloud.
 The cloud uses the device's certificates for authentication.
-See `nRF Connect for Cloud Certificate Update`_ and the :ref:`modem_key_mgmt` library for more information on modem credentials.
+See `Updating the nRF Connect for Cloud certificate`_ and the :ref:`modem_key_mgmt` library for more information on modem credentials.
 The certificates are generated using the device's ID and PIN/HWID.

 Every time nRF Cloud starts a communication session with a device, it verifies whether the device is uniquely associated with a user.